julianadiasvs/word/www/wp-content/plugins/updraftplus/readme.txt

 * Is faster, using up fewer server resources
 * Has been tested on over 3 million sites

-On our website, we've got a whole page dedicated to how our Premium version compares with the competition <a href="https://updraftplus.com/comparison-updraftplus-free-updraftplus-premium/">here</a>
+Our website, has a full-page table laying out how our Premium version plugin compares with the competition <a href="https://updraftplus.com/comparison-updraftplus-free-updraftplus-premium/">here</a>

 = UpdraftPlus Premium =

-The free version of UpdraftPlus works just fine, but if you need more features and options you can purchase our Premium version.
-Here are some of the many features of UpdraftPlus Premium:
+The free version of UpdraftPlus will back up your website perfectly well.
+However if you need more features and options you can purchase our Premium version.
+Back up with UpdraftPlus Premium, and you can enjoy:

 * Incremental backups
 * Easily duplicates or migrates websites (with Migrator)
-* Multisite/multi-network compatible
+* Multisite/multi-network compatibility
-* Backs up non WP files and databases to multiple remote destinations
+* Back ups of non WP files and databases to multiple remote destinations
 * More storage destinations (e.g. OneDrive, BackBlaze, Azure, SFTP) and multiple destinations
 * Database encryption
 * Advanced reporting
-* Supports WP-CLI
+* Support for WP-CLI
 * Free dedicated expert support

 Find out more <a href="https://updraftplus.com/comparison-updraftplus-free-updraftplus-premium/">on our comparison page</a>.
-UpdraftPlus Premium is available for purchase <a href="https://updraftplus.com/shop/">here</a>
+UpdraftPlus Premium is available for purchase <a href="https://updraftplus.com/shop/">here</a>.

 = Managing multiple website backups =

-We've also developed a brilliant new plugin that allows you to backup, update and manage all of your websites remotely from one central location.
+We've also developed a brilliant new plugin that allows you to back up, update and manage all of your websites remotely from one central location.
 It's called <a href="https://updraftcentral.com">UpdraftCentral</a>, and it comes in 2 different forms:

 * UpdraftCentral (free, self-hosted)
 * UpdraftCentral Premium (fully-hosted and "ready-to-go", cloud version also available)

 = Instantly create a temporary clone of your site (UpdraftClone) =

-A temporary clone is an instant copy of this website, running on our servers.
-You don't need to test or develop on your live site; instead, you can UpdraftClone it, and throw away your clone when done. <a href="https://updraftplus.com/updraftclone/">Learn more about UpdraftClone here.</a>
+A temporary clone is an instant copy of a website, which runs on our servers.
+Rather than needing to test or develop this on your live site, you can instead create a UpdraftClone, which you can simply throw away when you're done. <a href="https://updraftplus.com/updraftclone/">Learn more about UpdraftClone here.</a>

-* Easy: Press the buttons...
-UpdraftClone does the work.
+* Easy: Press the buttons and UpdraftClone does the work.
-* Reliable: Runs on capacity from a leading cloud computing provider.
+* Reliable: UpdraftClone runs on capacity from a leading cloud computing provider.
-* Secure: One VPS (Virtual Private Server) per clone, shared with nobody.
+* Secure: We designate one VPS (Virtual Private Server) per clone, shared with nobody.
-* Fast: Takes just the time needed to create a backup and send it.
+* Fast: Clones take just the time needed to create a backup and send it.
-* Flexible: If you want, test upgrading to a different PHP or WP version.
+* Flexible: Test upgrading to a different PHP or WP version if you want.

-To create a temporary clone you need: 1) credit in your account and 2) to connect to your account.
+To create a temporary clone you will need: 1) credit in your account and 2) to connect to your account.
 You can buy UpdraftClone tokens <a href="https://updraftplus.com/shop/updraftclone-tokens/">from our shop, here</a>.

 = Are you multi-lingual?
 Can you translate? =

 Are you able to translate UpdraftPlus into another language?
-Are you ready to help speakers of your language?
+Are you ready to help speakers of your language to back up their website?
 UpdraftPlus Backup/Restore itself is ready and waiting - the only work needed is the translating.
 The translation process is easy, and web-based - go here for instructions: <a href="https://updraftplus.com/translate/">https://updraftplus.com/translate/</a>.
 (Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory - if you scan for translatable strings manually, then you need to get these functions: _x(), __(), _e(), _ex(), log_e()).

 Many thanks to the existing translators - listed at: <a href="https://updraftplus.com/translate/">https://updraftplus.com/translate/</a>

 = More premium plugins =

-If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try <a href="https://www.simbahosting.co.uk/s3/shop/">our sister shop, here</a>.
+If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try <a href="https://www.simbahosting.co.uk/s3/shop/">our friends' shop, here</a>.

 For other useful free plugins see <a href="https://profiles.wordpress.org/davidanderson/#content-plugins">our lead developer's profile, here</a>.